PrefectHQ/prefect/docs/orchestration/concepts/api.md

 ### Authenticating the Client with Cloud <Badge text="Cloud"/>

 If using Prefect Cloud, authentication is required.
 For interactive use, the most common way to use the Cloud Client is to generate an API key and provide it to the client.
-After doing so, users can save the key so it persists across all Python sessions:
+After doing so, users can save the API key so it persists across all Python sessions:

 ```python
 import prefect